Search information pages

 Speed of publication

 Irish Veterinary Journal offers a fast publication schedule whilst maintaining rigorous peer review; all articles must be submitted online, and peer review is managed fully electronically (articles are distributed in PDF form, which is automatically generated from the submitted files).
-Articles are published with their final citation immediately upon acceptance in a provisional PDF form.
-The article will subsequently be published in both fully browsable web form, and as a formatted PDF; the article will then be available through Irish Veterinary Journal and BioMed Central.
+Articles will be published with their final citation after acceptance, in both fully browsable web form, and as a formatted PDF; the article will then be available through Irish Veterinary Journal and BioMed Central.